aathanor/ResearchSite/content/pri_complete_draft.md

 [^7]Many computer software algorithms exemplify pattern-matching strategies.
 Traditional computer vision systems extract features, compare them to stored templates, and output classification results through computational pipelines.
 Expert systems search through rule databases to find matching conditions.[^1]

-[^13]However, conflating all pattern-matching with pattern-recognition may obscure important distinctions about the nature of cognition.
+However, conflating all pattern-matching with pattern-recognition may obscure important distinctions about the nature of cognition.

 # The Immediacy of Recognition